obalunenko/advent-of-code/internal/puzzles/solutions/2016/day01/spec.md

 - `R2, R2, R2` leaves you `2` blocks due South of your starting position, which is `2` blocks away.
 - `R5, L5, R5, R3` leaves you `12` blocks away.
 How many blocks away is Easter Bunny HQ?

+## Part Two

+Then, you notice the instructions continue on the back of the Recruiting Document.
+Easter Bunny HQ is actually at the first location you visit twice.

+For example, if your instructions are `R8, R4, R4, R8`, the first location you visit twice is `4` blocks away, due `East`.

+How many blocks away is the first location you visit twice?